Vivid Ideas 2018 - New Creatives: 'Hidden in Plain View' Exhibition

 Nurturing young creative minds is at the top of the agenda of educators, yet inspiring and guiding students within the rigid academic structure of the HSC can be challenging.
 With so much focus on exams and scores, many of our young creatives are becoming disillusioned with traditional education.
 With a real world client and an intriguing theme of discovery, the New Creatives event provides opportunities for students to connect with Sydney’s people, history and land.

 The event is the culmination of a 17 week project.
-Students will apply for roles in project teams such as Art and Design, Performance, Event management, Media production, and Curation.
 Various activities will be staged throughout the day:

-- An exhibitions of hidden stories through documentary, short film, dance, drama, zines and literature connecting young people with community, history, science and creativity.
+- An exhibition of hidden stories through documentary, short film, dance, drama, zines and literature connecting young people with community, history, science and creativity.

 - A zine fair where students from partner schools will be part of a large exchange of self-published works